 Today on the 4:13 Podcast, I’m spilling the beans with some of my favorite people!

 Liz Curtis Higgs, Tammy Trent, and Michael O’Brien joined me for a Fresh Grounded Faith event in Chattanooga, Tennessee, and we had a great conversation around the bistro table answering all kinds of questions from the audience.

 I loved everything about being in Chattanooga!
 But, I must say, I forgot how much I loved MoonPies until I visited the MoonPie’s hometown this past weekend!
 Those yummy treats have been baked in Chattanooga at the Chattanooga Bakery since 1917.

-Thank you to Bob Heaton for the beautiful photos!
+Thank you to Liz Power for the beautiful photos.
 To see the entire Facebook photo album, click here.
-For those of you who joined in the photo booth fun, you can access your photos here.

 And wow, were they good!
 Those sweet Chattanooga sisters gave me a gift basket with some of those marshmallowy treats, and then after dinner on Friday night, they even served us MoonPies for dessert!
 It was so fun!

 It’s fitting that MoonPies are from Chattanooga because I just love all those women to the moon—or shall I say ‘to the MoonPie’—and back!

 Road trip!
 Phil and I drove to Fresh Grounded Faith Grenada, and on the way, we stopped in Hardy, Arkansas for dinner.